joshuacords/opr/OPR-Riverside-Version.md

 During the Activation Phase, commanders alternate Activating their Units until all their Units have been activated.
 After Round 1, start with the commander that finished their activations first last round.

+### Activation Actions

+- **Hold**: Doesn't move, can shoot.
+- **Advance**: Moves 6" and can shoot after moving.
+- **Rush**: Moves 12".
+- **Charge**: Moves 12" into melee.

+#### Hold Action
+When taking a Hold Action, the models in the unit may not move or turn in any direction.

+#### Advance Action
+When taking an Advance Action, all models in the unit may move by up to 6” and turn in any direction.
+After moving the unit my shoot.

+#### Rush Action
+When taking an Rush Action, all models in the unit may move by up to 12” and turn in any direction.

+#### Charge Action
+When taking a Charge Action the unit chooses an enemy target to melee with.
+All models in the unit may move by up to 12”, but at least 1 model in the unit must make contact with the target.

 ## Rolling Attacks